 On a typical day, you’ll usually find me in the studio working on that one small thing that will lead me to my ultimate goal: to make a feature film.
-I take multiple approaches to reach that goal, being an indie and all.
+I take multiple approaches to reach that goal.
 Some days, I’m studying acting.
-Other days, I’m learning a bit more on sound editing or you’ll see me hitting the books on storytelling.
+Other days, I’m learning a bit more on sound editing.
 One my favorite days is when I’m actually producing smaller scale projects that gives me the chance to put all this knowledge to work.
 It’s never a boring day.

 I’m very optimistic.
 Very blunt.
 Though, I never considered myself a smart man, but boy has life thrown me a couple nuggets of wisdom here and there.
-So, in this blog, I share some of that.
-Some thoughts, some rants, and some updates on what I’m doing to get my creative juices flowing.
+I could surprise you.
+And heres is where this blog comes in.
+I share some of that.
+The thoughts, the rants, the process and some updates on what I’m doing to get my creative juices flowing.

 The internet is a special place.
-If you google my name, you’ll probably find old blog post, videos of me, and stuff I say on social media.
-You’ll see how involved I am to building a personal brand, to testing, failing, growing and attempts to entertain.
-Right now, I’m really driven by creating my own intellectual property — characters and stories that will fit in a world of comics, movies, games and animation.
+If you google my name, you’ll probably find old blog post, videos of me, and stuff I do on social media.
+You’ll see how involved I am in to building a personal brand, to testing the new thing, to failing on somethings, to growing, to entertaining and over all storytelling.
+Right now, I’m driven by creating amazing visual stories, interesting characters and products that will fit in a world of comics, movies, games and animation.
 I come to find out, this is not an easy thing to do.
 But add this to my ultimate goals list.

-I started music playing the trombone, believe it or not.
-Then I jumped to the piano, but for some reason I landed on the drums.
+I started playing music with the trombone, believe it or not, in eight grade.
+Then I jumped to the piano, but for some reason I was seduced by the drum kit.
 I immediately fell in love, so I stayed there for a long time.
 Today, I’m all about digital music.
-It’s interesting how I’ve managed to tie this passion with my moviemaking ventures by film scoring now.
+It’s interesting to see how I’ve managed to tie this passion with my moviemaking ventures by film scoring now.

 I love what I do.
 Even when it’s hard to put it all together and make sense out of it.
-I’m afraid that if I ever make sense out of this, it wouldn’t be fun anymore.
+Because here’s the thing, I’m afraid that if I ever do make sense out of this, it wouldn’t be fun anymore.